For internet services providers offering broadband to businesses.

 Entrants must be an ISP which provides business connectivity.

-The judging process is formed of two stages: a period technical testing followed to determine the shortlist and then a written entry form used by the judging panel to determine the winner.
+The judging process is formed of two stages: a period technical testing to determine the shortlist and then a written entry form used by the judging panel to determine the winner.

 Broadband entrants are required to undergo a period of technical testing from 1st February 2020 to 31st March 2020.
 The technical testing (facilitated by thinkbroadband) involves entrants’ customers performing a number of tests using the thinkbroadband testing tool (accessible on any browser and many devices).
 The best performing entrants will form a finalist shortlist.